MTK911/KHATA/README.md

 3. For security reason log file size is limited to 1 GB you can change it to whatever you want

 ## Arming
 Khata can be use to detect XSS and SSRF using Khata as a listener.
 For XSS place Khata in script tag source <script src="http://abc.xyz/catch.php"> in case of XSS vulnerability you will be able to see a log entry in C2.
 For SSRF visit following [blog](https://portswigger.net/web-security/ssrf).
+Using responder function you can define your own response which turns KHATA into multi-function tool and sky is the limit.

 ## File Facts
 **index.php**: C2 where you view all data<br>